ihsotas0/Interfaced/content/Interface/002_chapters/001_the_cipherists/001_server_inferno.md

 # The Cipherists

-The server room Elliot Fetterman overlooks is red-hot, the air perturbed by the heat, no light other than the glow of near-molten radiators.
+The server room Elliot overlooks is red-hot, the air perturbed by the heat, no light other than the glow of near-molten radiators.
 The array is sunken down into the ground, slightly, and his view of it is obscured by the reinforced metal framing of a thick acrylic window, tilted overlooking the expanse.
 Each box flickers and the whole valley of computers fades into the dark fog of the background.

+It does whatever nowadays.
+Any job from the web --- it's in the cloud.
+Such as small area, 1 million square meters, produces around 1200 exaFLOPS.
+This is a small amount, so small farms like this are forgotten.

+The stagnant air is incredibly inefficient; but when the array is over a square kilometer, it's better to be cheap.

+Computer hardware nowadays is designed for _scale_.
+Massive scale.
+Scale so big, hardware "efficiency" and "compactness" is as important to the engineers as the paint job.
+A few hundred cheap, scratched up, dirty silicon platters is better than any single outrageously-large-scale integrated chip painstakingly designed with the knowledge of over a hundred years of semiconductor fabrication.
+At least, this is what the engineers say now.
+And they haven't a clue as to how the Matrix works, or any of the other related things for that matter.
+What a bunch of morons!

 Appearances: